 The officer advised, I had to email the form to my host for the correct completion, then email it back to the consulate.
 The officer assured me on leaving: “she would make it happen for me”!

 This was the same officer that I had been emailing with numerous questions whilst in Italy.
-Let’s hope so and disheartened, I left heading straight to the library’s Internet.
+Let’s hope so.
+Disheartened, I left heading straight to the Library’s Internet.
 Emailed my Italian host again and waited.
-Needed a drink after the last week’s (or 10 month’s) hassle and luckily I was meeting up with friends in the city – wine is a saviour!
+Needed a drink after the last week’s (or 10 months’) hassle and luckily, I was meeting up with friends in the city – wine is my saviour!